Waxed cotton: Development

 British Millerain were the first to wax cotton in the UK and export this specialist textile across the globe.
 Halley Stevensons began as a manufacturer of textiles for upholstery, curtains and furnishing, and added waxed cotton to their range in the 1990s.
 More recently, Templemoyle Mills was established and began manufacturing waxed cotton in Ireland; the company registered in 2013.

+In 1968, Swedish company Fjällräven began producing their G-1000 fabric after research based on the military and expeditionary experiences of the founder, Åke Nordin.
+G-1000 is still a key material in many of their outdoor products in 2023, although the modern fabric incorporates more environmental design factors.
+It is a cotton-polyester blend impregnated with their own odourless beeswax-paraffin recipe sold as "Greenland Wax".
+The wax washes out of the fabric after around 2-3 wash cycles.
+Roughly the size of a typical bar of soap, the Greenland wax blocks are rubbed on the garment and the traces of wax are then melted into the fabric using an iron or hairdryer.
+This allows the customer to easily restore the water and wind resistance of the garment as needed.

 Use

 Waxed cotton became an instant success with the commercial shipping industry, and Webster's as the primary manufacturer looked for alternative markets.
 One early adopter was J. Barbour & Sons in the outdoor industry, producing waxed jackets for farmers and gamekeepers.
 As motorcycling emerged as personal transport, the new company Belstaff also developed clothing.

 Waxed cotton came in either black, or an inconsistent dark olive.
 Colour was controlled by the amount of copper left from the cupro-ammonia treatment, and because of variability of the olive a complementary dark brown corduroy collar was placed on dark olive jackets.

 Barbour's entered the motorcycling market from the early 1930s, with the Barbour International motorcycle suit, developing their market presence through sponsorship of the British competitions and teams in motorcycle trials.
 Barbour International suits were worn by virtually every British International team from 1936 to 1977, and in the 1964 International Six Days Trial, actor Steve McQueen and the rest of the American team.

 Adopted as the first choice waterproof clothing for the British armed forces during World War II, uses of waxed cotton escalated in the late 1940s and 1950s as spare material and army-surplus was liquidated.